nikita024/task-tracker/README.md

 In the project directory, you can run:

+- `npm install`: Install the packages.
 - `npm start`: Runs the app in the development mode.
-Open [http://localhost:3000/login](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- `npm test`: Launches the test runner in the interactive watch mode.
 - `npm run build`: Builds the app for production to the `build` folder.
-- `npm run eject`: Removes the single build dependency from your project.

 ## Login Feature